 Most people have the vague idea that Grog is a warm, alcoholic beverage that one preferably drinks in the colder months. -If one should prefer to drink it at all.
 But that's where it stops.
-And it's no wonder, as there is no such thing as "the one true Grog recipe".
-It's more of a general term used for a set of alcoholic drinks.

 What is Grog?